Disclaimer: We are reader supported. If you make a purchase from one of our links, we may earn a small commission, at no cost to you.

 Features:

-The Tom Carroll Paddle Surf Outer Reef MX is a high-performance, non-inflatable stand-up paddleboard built for versatility and precision.
-Crafted with molded epoxy (MX) technology, it features a medium-density EPS core, five layers of fiberglass, and carbon-infused epoxy resin, creating a durable, well-balanced board that performs consistently.
+The Tom Carroll Paddle Surf Outer Reef MX is a high-performance, hardboard SUP designed for riders seeking versatility and precision.
+Built with molded epoxy (MX) technology, it combines a medium-density EPS core with five layers of fiberglass and carbon-infused epoxy resin, resulting in a durable, balanced board that delivers consistent performance.

-Available in lengths from 10'0" to 11'6", the Outer Reef MX accommodates a range of rider sizes and skill levels.
-Its deep double concave displacement hull and spiral vee tail improve water flow, stability, and maneuverability, delivering a smooth, controlled ride.
+Ranging from 10'0" to 11'6" in length, the Outer Reef MX suits paddlers of various sizes and skill levels.
+Its deep double concave displacement hull and spiral vee tail enhance water flow, stability, and maneuverability, providing a smooth, controlled ride.

-A 2+1 fin setup—FCS II GL side bites plus a custom 9" TCPS single fin—offers responsive control and adaptability for both flat-water paddling and wave riding.
+A 2+1 fin setup, FCS II GL side fins paired with a custom 9" TCPS single fin, gives responsive handling and adaptability for both flatwater paddling and surfing waves.

-Whether you’re new to paddleboarding or an experienced rider, the Outer Reef MX provides a responsive, enjoyable experience in a variety of conditions.
+Whether you’re a beginner or an experienced paddler, the Outer Reef MX offers a dynamic, enjoyable ride across a variety of conditions.

 Pros of this Board